Who needs a 25-year term life insurance policy?

 What is a life insurance policy term length?

-If you’re buying a policy with level-term life insurance premiums, your rate remains fixed for the length of your term, which is why it’s often a good idea to get life insurance while you’re young and healthy.
-That lets you take advantage of low monthly premium payments for 10, 15, 25 or even 30 years.
+If you’re buying a policy with level-term life insurance premiums, your rate remains fixed for the length of your term.
+That’s why it’s often a good idea to get life insurance while you’re young and healthy.
+That lets you take advantage of low monthly premium payments for a term life policy of 10, 15, 25 or even 30 years.

 At the end of your life insurance policy term length, you have the option to continue the existing policy — but at a higher premium.
 That said, many people choose term life insurance plans that are designed to cover them during the years in which their loss of income is likely to have the largest impact on the people they love — which means that if you choose a term life insurance policy that ends when you plan to retire, you may not need to purchase additional life insurance after your initial term policy expires.